 - Attend your child's parent-teacher conferences and any guidance meetings.

-- Parents of students who attend a Title I school may use the Parent Resource Centers at their Title I schools.
-They have manipulatives, literature, and games to check out, which can help reinforce learning at home.
+- Parents of students who attend a Title I school may have access to Parent Resources available for checkout, at their Title I schools.
+There may be manipulatives, literature, and games to check out, which can help reinforce student learning at home.

 - Talk to your child about their day.
 Inquire about both social and academic issues.